nbdewaele/nate_b_dewaele/README.md

 The home page is complete but the header shim needs refining to allow for prettier transition to mobile.

-Resume, Art, Projects links link over but are not complete yet.
+Resume, Art, and Projects links link over but are not complete yet.

 ![Screenshot of Home for portfolio site](/app/assets/images/profile_site_sc.png?raw=true "Home Page")